AnindyaMajumder/Online-Journal-Publishing-Platform/README.md

 7. **📢 Announcements**
    - Admins can create and manage announcements visible to all users.
-   - Disseminates critical updates and information.
+   - Disseminate critical updates and information.

 8. **🤖 Summarizer Feature**
    - Summarises journal content using the **Facebook BERT model** for NLP.